cathaloruaidh/genomeBuildConversion/README.md

 # 4&nbsp; Real WGS Example
+As a proof of principle, a modified version of the above algorithm can be applied to WGS data.
+`liftOver` is implemented by the `LiftoverVCF` module from `picard`, since `liftOver` cannot directly process VCF files.

 ## 4.1&nbsp; Download
-Download VCF files for NA12877 and NA12878 from the [Illumina Platinum Genomes project](https://www.illumina.com/platinumgenomes.html).
+Download VCF files for NA12877 and NA12878 from the [Illumina Platinum Genomes project](https://www.illumina.com/platinumgenomes.html):

 ```
 cd ${MAIN_DIR}/WGS_DATA